 Who would have thought that the homeschool dad was the “progressive”?

 What shocked me was the letter that accompanied the policy.
-Remember, this is a junior high school that is attached to a high school and the policy (and presumably the letter) applies to both.
+This is a junior high school that is attached to a high school, and the policy (and presumably the letter) applies to both.

 The policy urged parents to refrain from getting the latest technology for their children.
 If you are to get a phone for your child, apparently the school believes that it should have a dial and cord (ok, exaggeration, they actually recommended a feature phone).
 Their reasoning: it’s harder to cheat or get yourself in trouble with a phone that only texts and calls home.

-In a society where more people have cell phones than toilets and over half of the cell phones in the U.S. are smartphones, does this seem a little backwards to anyone else?
-Isn’t the purpose of school (and parenting no less) to prepare our children for what comes next; to get them ready for the real world?
+In a society where more people have cell phones than toilets and over half of the cell phones in the U.S. are smartphones, doesn’t this seem a little backwards?
+Isn’t the purpose of school (and parenting no less) to prepare our children for what comes next – to get them ready for the real world?

 Listen, I’m the last one to run out and get my daughter a smartphone just because she’s now 12, but you better believe that she will have one (or whatever the latest innovation is at that time) well before she graduates from high school.

 Technology is amoral (neither good, nor bad).
 It is a fundamental component of society and it can be used for great good, as well as great evil.